Musharrafkittur/Musharrafkittur/README.md

-- 👋 Hi, I’m @Musharrafkittur
+👋 Hi, I'm Musharaf Kittur!

-- 👀 I’m interested in ...
+🚀 Aspiring Web Developer and Python Software Developer

-- 🌱 I’m currently learning ...
+🔭 Currently working on: [Jarvis]

-- 💞️ I’m looking to collaborate on ...
+🌱 Learning: Python, C, C#, JAVA, MySQL,

-- 📫 How to reach me ...
+💬 Ask me about:Python, HTML/CSS

-- 😄 Pronouns: ...
+📫 How to reach me: kitturmusharaf@gmail.com

-- ⚡ Fun fact: ...
+⚡ Fun fact: [A fun fact about yourself]

 <!---
 Musharrafkittur/Musharrafkittur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.